Dragon Ant, Devil Orchid Star in Top 10 Newfound Species

 The annual list celebrates newfound species named in the previous year.
 With approximately 18,000 species newly named in 2016, the top 10 highlight global biodiversity — as well as a slew of interesting names.
 The list is put together by a committee of taxonomists from the International Institute for Species Exploration (IISE) at SUNY.
 This year's list includes, along with the tomato that bleeds and the dragon ant, a spider named for a magical hat from "Harry Potter" and a devilish orchid.

 Since the first list was released in 2008, each year the top 10 has been made public around May 23, in recognition of Carolus Linnaeus' birthday.
 Linnaeus was an 18th-century Swedish botanist, and is considered the father of modern taxonomy.
-[Star Struck: Species Named After Celebrities]
+[In Images: Meet the Top 10 Newfound Species]

 Nearly 200,000 previously unknown species have been discovered and named in a decade of compiling the lists, according to ESF.
 But there's a troubling side to the story, said Quentin Wheeler, ESF president and founding director of the IISE.